lse-my472/lse-my472.github.io/index.md

 - 30–49: Unsatisfactory (Fail) and 0–29: Unsatisfactory (Bad fail).
 Based entirely on lecture material but unstructured and with increasing error component.
 Concepts are disordered or flawed.
 Poor presentation.
 Errors of concept and scope or poor in knowledge, structure and expression.

 Some of the assignments will involve shorter questions, to which the answers can be relatively unambiguously coded as (fully or partially) correct or incorrect.
-In the marking, these questions may be further broken down into smaller steps and marked step by step.
-The final mark is then a function of the proportion of parts of the questions which have been answered correctly.
-In such marking, the principle of partial credit is observed as far as feasible.
-This means that an answer to a part of a question will be treated as correct when it is correct conditional on answers to other parts of the question, even if those other parts have been answered incorrectly.

 ### Detailed course schedule